corda/corda/docs/source/azure-vm.rst

 To help you design, build and test applications on Corda, called CorDapps, a Corda network can be deployed on the `Microsoft Azure Marketplace <https://azure.microsoft.com/en-gb/overview/what-is-azure>`_

 This Corda network offering builds a pre-configured network of Corda nodes as Ubuntu virtual machines (VM).
-The network comprises a Network Map Service node, a Notary node and up to nine Corda nodes using a version of Corda of your choosing.
+The network comprises of a Network Map Service node, a Notary node and up to nine Corda nodes using a version of Corda of your choosing.
 The simple Yo!
 CorDapp is pre-installed and demonstrates the basic principles of Corda.
 When you are ready to go further with developing on Corda and start making contributions to the project head over to the `GitHub Repos <https://github.com/corda/>`_.

 Pre-requisites
 --------------
-* Ensure you have a registered Microsoft Azure account and are logged on to the Azure portal.
+* Ensure you have a registered Microsoft Azure account and are logged on to the Azure portal
 * It is recommended you generate a private-public SSH key pair (see `here <https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2/>`_)